 What is mycoplasma genitalium?

 Mycoplasma genitalium is a bacterial sexually transmissible infection (STI).
-It can infect the cervix (top part of vagina), urethra (where urine comes out), rectum (anal passage) and, rarely, the throat.
+It can infect the cervix (top part of vagina), urethra (where urine comes out), and rectum (anal passage).

 How do you get mycoplasma genitalium?

 Mycoplasma genitalium is mainly passed on during unprotected sexual contact with someone who has mycoplasma genitalium.
 Sexual contact may be vaginal, anal or oral sex.
 Mycoplasma genitalium can also be passed on by touching the genitals with fingers (if you have infected fluids on your hand) or sharing sex toys.